Filling the Gaps in Medicaid Modularity

 If you have HCBS waiver or other programs that may need special attention within your MES, contact us to discuss how MicroPact can help you.

-Secure, flexible, web-based software specifically designed to support the needs of both participants and administrators of self-directed benefits programs for individuals with disabilities.
+Secure, flexible, web-based software specifically designed to support both participants and administrators of Home and Community Based Services (HCBS) waiver programs.

 Health, Human Services, and Benefits